About The Falmouth Pilot Cutter CIC

 Pellew, in honour of the great Cornish maritime hero, is a faithful recreation by Luke Powell of Working Sail of 'Vincent' and is the largest traditional gaff cutter in the country being built using traditional skills.
 Using drawing plans and an original builder's model found in St Mawes and given to Ralph Bird, Devoran Pilot gig binder, Luke has also been able to use bring his own experience of building Scillonian Pilot cutters to the project.

-She is due to be launched in February 2020 after which she will be used for sail training and charter from Falmouth with any profit used to train young people in traditional sailing and boat skills.
+Pellew was launched on 29th February 2020, after which she will be used for sail training and charter from Falmouth with any profit used to train young people in traditional sailing and boat skills.

 Lighterage Quay, Truro